web3workshop/Klaytn_NFT_Frontend/README.md

 # Build frontend project with metamask on klaytn

+Get MetaMask from [Chrome Web Store](https://chrome.google.com/webstore/category/extensions?hl=en-US) and then import your privatekey or Mnemonic Phrase.

 Go to [ChainList](https://chainlist.org/en) to add `Klaytn Mainnet Cypress` and `Klaytn Testnet Baobab` to your Metamask.

 Use `ethers` or `web3` to develop the project.